The Dispute Resolution Review: Ireland

 Parties (including natural and legal persons) are usually represented by solicitors and barristers (senior or junior counsel).
 A company must be legally represented and cannot be represented in court by its officers or servants.8 In the Circuit Court the parties will generally only be represented by a solicitor and one junior counsel, whereas in the High Court the parties will also have at least one senior counsel.
 Alternatively, lay litigants have full rights of audience.
 In exceptional circumstances, the courts have allowed a lay litigant to be represented by an unqualified advocate but have limited the scope of assistance that can be provided (Re: Applications for Orders in Relation to Costs in Intended Proceedings: Coffey & Ors9).

 v Service out of the jurisdiction

-A party seeking to serve Irish proceedings in another EU Member State does not require leave from the Irish court.
-However, the service of Irish proceedings in a non-EU Member State requires leave from the Irish court and certain criteria must be satisfied.
+A party seeking to serve Irish proceedings in another EU Member State does not require leave from the Irish courts.
+However, the service of Irish proceedings in a non-EU Member State requires leave from the Irish courts and certain criteria must be satisfied.

-Regulation (EC) No. 1393/2007 and the Hague Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters (the Hague Convention) provide that service will be effected in accordance with the law of the destination country.
-Where the destination country is not governed either by Regulation (EC) No. 1393/2007 or the Hague Convention, service is in accordance with Irish procedural rules.
+Regulation (EC) No. 1393/2007 and the Hague Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters (Hague Service Convention) provide that service will be effected in accordance with the law of the destination country.
+Where the destination country is not governed either by Regulation (EC) No. 1393/2007 or the Hague Service Convention, service is in accordance with Irish procedural rules.